UK Electrical Regulations: A Complete Timeline

 The 16th Edition, published in 1991 and effective from 1992, was the edition that many practising electricians trained on.
 It introduced RCDs (Residual Current Devices) as a recommended protection measure and significantly expanded the requirements for supplementary bonding in bathrooms.
 The 16th Edition was published as BS 7671, giving the regulations a formal British Standard number for the first time, recognising their quasi-legal status.

-The 16th Edition went through several amendments during its life.
-Amendment 3 (June 2004) notably introduced requirements for RCD protection on socket outlets that might supply portable equipment used outdoors and required non-combustible consumer unit enclosures in certain applications.
+The 16th Edition went through several amendments during its life, refining requirements such as RCD protection for socket outlets that might supply portable equipment used outdoors.

 2008: 17th Edition (BS 7671:2008)